Robotic Pool Cleaners VS Suction: 5 Reasons Why It’s Better Your Cleaner Sucks

 Why Not Use The Best Of Both Worlds?

-If you’re still interested in going down the robotic path because it does have some benefits, why not take advantage of both?
+If you’re still interested in going down the robotic path because of its specific benefits, why not take advantage of both?

 Kreepy Krauly’s innovative new rX-Tank robotic pool cleaner combines the best of both worlds for suction and robots, all with an affordable price tag.